dglaude/CircuitPython_MLX90640_PyGamer_Plus/README.md

-# CircuitPython_MLX90640_PyGamer_Plus
+# CircuitPython_MLX90640_DisplayIO

 Enhanced version of thermal camera example with PyGamer and MLX90640

-(((

-mlx90640_clue.py is based on mlx90640_pygamer_plus.py but for CLUE rather than PyGamer...

-So this is scaled to fit on a 240x240 screen.
+I wrote mlx90640_pygamer.py based on mlx90640_simpletest.py from https://github.com/adafruit/Adafruit_CircuitPython_MLX90640
+And the example code is advertised on this learn guide from @adafruit: https://learn.adafruit.com/adafruit-mlx90640-ir-thermal-camera/circuitpython-thermal-camera

+The various version here are derived from this original version.

+mlx90640_scale.py should work on various size of DisplayIO screen.
+This should be used with the right scaling for screen.

+Working values of scale_factor start at 3, below this value the text overlap.
+For CLUE, the recommended scale is 6.
+For PyGamer, the recommended scale is 4.
+For PyPortal, the maximum scale is 9.
+For PyPortal Titano, the optimal sclae is untested.

-It require the following library:
+It does require at minimum the following library:
 * adafruit_bus_device
 * adafruit_display_text
 * adafruit_fancyled
 * adafruit_mlx90640.mpy
 * simpleio.mpy

-This currently does not match the name of this repository...
-Maybe I will have to reorganise things.

-)))

-And now I have a PyPortal version of the thermal camera: mlx90640_pyportal.py

-This will require some refactoring to more quickly adapt to various resolution.
-Because I have issues with taking a screen capture, I did not add the SD function.

-I wrote mlx90640_pygamer.py based on mlx90640_simpletest.py from https://github.com/adafruit/Adafruit_CircuitPython_MLX90640
-And the example code is advertised on this learn guide from @adafruit: https://learn.adafruit.com/adafruit-mlx90640-ir-thermal-camera/circuitpython-thermal-camera
+The following version might disapear in the future:
+* PyPortal: mlx90640_pyportal.py
+* PyGamer: mlx90640_pygamer_plus.py
+* CLUE: mlx90640_clue.py

+For interactive version, the input need to be adapted to the control or touch scscreen of each board.
+So those require additional changea and not only the scale_factor.

+Feature to be able to save the image will only be implemented on PyGamer and PyPortal as other do not have and SD card build in.

 Improvement already implemented:
 * Compute and display the average temperature of the center of the sensor